Luxondes/bridges/bridge_SA44B/readme.md

 # Variables

-Modify values of properties.txt for setup SA44B.
+Modify values of properties.ini for setup SA44B.